lsst/survey-strategy_lsst_io/scoc/index.rst

 ..
 This section should provide a brief, top-level description of the page.

 The Survey Cadence Optimization Committee (SCOC) guides strategic decisions on the Vera C. Rubin Observatory's Legacy Survey of Space and Time survey optimization.
-The LSST public website contains more information on the `SCOC <https://www.lsst.org/content/charge-survey-cadence-optimization-committee-scoc>`_, including details on its charge and purpose and current membership.
+The LSST public website contains more information on the `SCOC <https://www.lsst.org/content/charge-survey-cadence-optimization-committee-scoc>`_, including details of its charge and current membership.

-Links to reports
-Links to minutes on community

 .. toctree::
     :maxdepth: 2
     :titlesonly:
     :glob:

-    *
+    reports

+    minutes

+    process